MobiMedia/fury/README.md

 - `width`: Width in pixel of the resulting image.
 Default: 1920.
 - `height`: Height in pixel of the resulting image.
 Default: 1080.
 - `cookies`: Cookies which will be set before taking the screenshot.
 You can find a detailed explanation below.
-- `timeout`: Timeout in milliseconds for the screenshot.
-Default: 30 seconds.
 - `renderEventName`: The RenderFunctionName.
 You can find a detailed explanation below.

 #### Example